 Thus, according to the information provided, Mexico not only possesses significant reserves of traditional mineral resources, but also significant reserves of unconventional fossil resources and a powerful potential for renewable energy development.

 Fossil fuel extraction is carried out along the Mexican Gulf, where the main oil, natural and shale gas deposits are located.
 The energy infrastructure is also concentrated along the coast, in close proximity to the fields (Fig. 5).
-The main offshore oil field is Litoral de Tabasco; production from this field was at the level of 300 000 barrels/day in 2013 [23].
+The main offshore oil field is Ku-Maloob-Zaab; production from this field was at the level of 275 000 barrels/day in 2022 [23].
 Oil extracted from onshore fields accounts for approximately one quarter of total crude oil production in Mexico, but is of a higher quality.
 The largest onshore field is Samaria-Luna, which produced around 145 thousand barrels/day in 2015 [19].
-The main natural gas field is Burgos Basin, and in 2010 the extraction from this field was 1.6 Bcf / day [24].
+The main natural gas field is Quesqui, and in by the end of 2022 the extraction from this field was about 500 million cubic feet per day [24].

 In the south of the country there are six large oil terminals.
 The refining industry of Mexico is represented by 6 large refineries, the largest is Miguel Hidalgo (Tula) with an installed capacity of 300 thousand barrels/day [26].
 In 2018 six PEMEX refineries had desulfurization facilities with a total capacity of 1 615 thousand barrels/day [7].